 In March 2020, the COVID-19 coronavirus pandemic emerged in the United States triggering widespread government mandated and voluntary business closures, which in turn have led to substantial interruptions in financial markets, employment and the economy as a whole.
-The economic conditions created by the pandemic may impact the Loan Fund's borrowers and their ability to repay the loans receivable of the Loan Fund.
-Though the potential financial effects cannot be reasonably estimated at this time, these circumstances may have adverse effects on the Loan Fund, its operations, pipeline of loan closings and financing commitments for projects currently in development, and future financial statements.
+The economic conditions created by the pandemic have impacted some of the Loan Fund's borrowers and their ability to repay the loans receivable of the Loan Fund.
+Though the future financial effects cannot be reasonably estimated at this time, these circumstances may have adverse effects on the Loan Fund, its operations, pipeline of loan closings and financing, and future consolidated financial statements.
 The accompanying consolidated financial statements, including loan loss allowances (see Note 4), have not been adjusted for any potential financial effects that may occur in the future related to the current uncertainty.

-Management of the Loan Fund is monitoring these events and their borrowers closely to assess the financial impact of the situation and determine appropriate courses of action.
-As of the date of this report, the Loan Fund is unable to accurately predict how the coronavirus will affect the results of its operations because the disease's severity and the duration of the outbreak are uncertain.
+Management of the Loan Fund is continually monitoring these events and their borrowers closely to assess the financial impact of the situation and determine appropriate courses of action.
+As of the date of this report, the Loan Fund is unable to accurately predict how the future effects of the coronavirus may affect the results of its operations.